tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the second ClientHello were not bound to the first, it might be possible for the server to act as an oracle if it required parameters from the first ClientHello to match that of the second ClientHello.
 For example, imagine the client's original SNI value in the inner ClientHello is "example.com", and the attacker's hijacked SNI value in its inner ClientHello is "test.com".
 A server which checks these for equality and changes behavior based on the result can be used as an oracle to learn the client's SNI.

 ### Resumption PSK Oracle Mitigation {#flow-resumption-oracle}

-In this attack, the attacker sits between the client and server.
-To begin, it first interacts with a server to obtain a resumption ticket for a given test domain, such as "test.com".
+This attack uses resumption PSKs as an oracle for dictionary attacks against a given ClientHello's true SNI.
+To begin, the attacker first interacts with a server to obtain a resumption ticket for a given test domain, such as "test.com".
 Later, upon receipt of a legitimate ClientHello without a PSK binder, it computes a PSK binder using its own ticket and forwards the resulting ClientHello.
 Assume the server then validates the PSK binder on the outer ClientHello and chooses connection parameters based on the inner ClientHello.
 A server which then validates information in the outer ClientHello ticket against information in the inner ClientHello, such as the SNI, introduces an oracle that can be used to test the encrypted SNI value of specific ClientHello messages.

 ~~~
        Client                    Attacker                    Server

                                         handshake and ticket
                                            for "test.com"
                                              <-------->

        ClientHello
+       + key_share
-       + key_share  -------->  (intercept)
+       + echo       -------->  (intercept)
                                   ClientHello
                                   + key_share
+                                  + echo
                                   + pre_shared_key
                                              -------->
                                                              Alert
                                              <--------
 ~~~
 {: #tls-resumption-psk title="Message flow for resumption and PSK"}